-- 1. The primary responsibility of the Board of Directors (the "Board") is to foster the long- term success of the Corporation consistent with the Board's fiduciary responsibility to the shareholders to maximize shareholder value. - 2.
-The Board of Directors has plenary power.
+- 1. The board of directors of the Corporation (the "Board") is responsible for the stewardship of the Corporation and all subsidiaries and controlled entities, providing independent, effective leadership to supervise the management of the Corporation's business and affairs to grow value responsibly, in a profitable and sustainable manner and with due regard for the interests of its shareholders generally and other stakeholders. - 2.
+The Board has plenary power.
 Any responsibility not delegated to management or a Committee of the Board remains with the Board.
-These terms of reference are prepared to assist the Board and management in clarifying responsibilities and ensuring effective communication between the Board and management. - 3.
-The specific statutory duties of the directors are dictated by the Canada Business Corporations Act.
-The Board of Directors has the statutory duty to supervise the management of the business and affairs of the Corporation.
-The Board shall also oversee the current functioning and future growth of the Corporation. - 4.
-The Board must meet the requirements as set down in the existing governance guidelines of the Toronto Stock Exchange. - 5.
-In general, the Board is responsible for: - (a) developing a strategic plan for the Corporation; - (b) monitoring measures taken to ensure the financial integrity of the Corporation; - (c) monitoring the achievement by the Corporation of corporate objectives; - (d) establishing and monitoring the adherence to the values of the Corporation; - (e) establishing performance measures for the Corporation and its management; - (f) monitoring processes and taking all reasonable measures to ensure the meeting of all legal requirements and the proper preparation, approval and maintenance of documents and records; - (g) approving changes in the By-laws and Articles of Incorporation, matters requiring shareholder approval, and agendas for shareholder meetings; - (h) approving the Corporation's legal structure, name, logo, mission statement and vision statement, if applicable; and - (i) performing such functions as it reserves to itself or which cannot, by law, be delegated to Committees of the Board or to management.
+This mandate has been prepared as terms of reference to assist the Board and management in clarifying responsibilities and ensuring effective communication between the Board and management. - 3.
+By way of a general summary, and as set out in more detail in this mandate, in addition to its statutory responsibilities, the Board has the following duties and responsibilities: - (a) developing, in conjunction with management, and approving a strategic plan for the Corporation; - (b) monitoring measures taken by management to ensure the financial integrity of the Corporation; - (c) approving and monitoring the adherence to the corporate purpose and core values of the Corporation; - (d) establishing performance measures for the Corporation and its management; - (e) overseeing and approving compensation matters related to the Corporation's senior management; - (f) identifying, in conjunction with management, the principal risks of the Corporation's business, and assessing risk management strategies; - (g) overseeing the Corporation's ESG Framework and its Environment, Health and Safety programs; and - (h) performing such functions as it reserves to itself or which cannot, by law, be delegated to Committees of the Board or to management.